HP Helps Organizations Break IT Innovation Gridlock

 This news release contains forward-looking statements that involve risks, uncertainties and assumptions.
 If such risks or uncertainties materialize or such assumptions prove incorrect, the results of HP and its consolidated subsidiaries could differ materially from those expressed or implied by such forward-looking statements and assumptions.
 All statements other than statements of historical fact are statements that could be deemed forward-looking statements, including but not limited to statements of the plans, strategies and objectives of management for future operations; any statements concerning expected development, performance or market share relating to products and services; any statements regarding anticipated operational and financial results; any statements of expectation or belief; and any statements of assumptions underlying any of the foregoing.
 Risks, uncertainties and assumptions include macroeconomic and geopolitical trends and events; the execution and performance of contracts by HP and its customers, suppliers and partners; the achievement of expected operational and financial results; and other risks that are described in HP’s Quarterly Report on Form 10-Q for the fiscal quarter ended January 31, 2010 and HP’s other filings with the Securities and Exchange Commission, including but not limited to HP’s Annual Report on Form 10-K for the fiscal year ended October 31, 2009.
 HP assumes no obligation and does not intend to update these forward-looking statements.

-© 2010 Hewlett-Packard Development Company, L.P.
+© 2010 Hewlett-Packard Asia Pacific Pte Ltd. Registration No.: 198703164G.
 The information contained herein is subject to change without notice.
 The only warranties for HP products and services are set forth in the express warranty statements accompanying such products and services.
 Nothing herein should be construed as constituting an additional warranty.
 HP shall not be liable for technical or editorial errors or omissions contained herein.

 About HP Inc.